orlandomotapires/dependecy_inversion/README.md

 ## About 🤔:

-This repository showcases a C# project developed in Visual Studio that addresses a specific code smell.
-By applying the dependency inversion principle, the code was refactored to improve flexibility and maintainability.
-The repository includes source code, documentation, and serves as an educational resource for understanding and implementing effective coding practices.
+This repository showcases a C# project developed in Visual Studio that addresses a specific code smell in a abstract example.
+By applying the dependency inversion principle, the code was refactored to enhance flexibility and maintainability, improving class relationships.

+The application of the dependency inversion principle brings several advantages to the codebase.
+By inverting dependencies and promoting loose coupling, it enables easier maintenance and scalability.
+This approach fosters modularity and code reusability by relying on abstractions rather than concrete implementations.
+Additionally, it improves testability by facilitating the isolation of dependencies during testing.
+This factor further enhances flexibility and scalability as it allows for the addition of new functionalities without modifying existing code.
+Moreover, it centralizes dependency management, contributing to improved code maintainability.

+This repository includes the source code and documentation, serving as an educational resource for understanding and implementing effective coding practices.

 ## Resourses 🧑‍🔬:

-- Use the available classes to create elements and simulate and establish relationships between them, while each one performs its action.
+- Use the available classes to create elements and simulate and establish relationships between them, while each one performs its function.

 ## How to run it 🏃: